shoes, boots, sneakers, and heels stored on wall-mounted shoe racks

 When it comes to storing shoes, your first instinct may be to chuck them on the floor of your closet.
 This is the wrong instinct.

 It makes your shoes harder to find when everything is flopped over each other in a big space.
-They’re also more likely to get beat up when you’re constantly moving pairs aside in search for your favorite flip flops.
+They’re also more likely to get beat up when you’re constantly moving pairs aside in search of your favorite flip-flops.

 If you insist on sticking with the floor plan, though, implement some basic shoe organization.